AI and Ethics in Business 2025: The Essential Guide for Responsible Innovation

 Pre-deployment Testing

-• Bias detection across protected characteristics
+• Bias detection all by way of protected traits

-• Fairness metrics evaluation using established frameworks
+• Fairness metrics analysis utilizing established frameworks

 Ongoing Monitoring